 State & Local Government

 Sandia's unique resources are available to state or local governments as well as private industry on a reimbursable basis if the work does not compete with capabilities available in the private sector.
 Sandia uses a variety of agreement mechanisms to develop new partnerships with industry, state and local governments, and universities.
 Goals of the partner, along with funding sources for the agreement and Sandia's strategic business objectives, determine the most appropriate partnering mechanism.
 Sandia's Partnership Opportunities Brochure (PDF) describes the agreement types available for Sandia and industry use.
 In addition, Sandia may enter into nondisclosure agreements and memorandum of understanding.
+The Doing Business with Sandia Brochure (PDF) details further partnering requirements.

 Technology Transfer Ombuds